KarolinHem/TESTING/SECURITY.md

 # Security Policy

-**BEFORE PUBLISHING:** _Update to KF email address.
+**BEFORE PUBLISHING:** _Update to KF email address?
 Update Contributors link in SignServer version._

 ## Reporting a Vulnerability
 If you think that you have found a security vulnerability, please report it to this email address: [security@primekey.com](mailto:security@primekey.com)